kivy/buildozer/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-  Later versions of Ubunti are expected to work.
+  Later versions of Ubuntu are expected to work.
 However only the latest
   `Long Term Support (LTS) release <https://ubuntu.com/about/release-cycle>`_
   is regularly tested.